shahidlatif2007/crakingcodinginterview/README.md

 * **Views**:

 This section contain only 1 class which is ArticleTableViewCell.
 This class is used for table view in ArticlesViewController.
+Codable is used for parsing JSON.

+* **Models**:

+This section is responsible for hanlding response models and View models.

+* **Repository**:

+This section is reponsible for sending requests by using network layer.

-* **Model**
+* **Extensions**:

-* Extension
+* **Helpers**:

 # Application Screenshots